maubanel/UE5-Lighting/directional/README.md

 ##### `Step 17.`\|`ITL`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now you can also change between the engine doing the shadows through software or through ray tracing if you have a ray tracing gpu.
-Go to the **Sun** directional light
+Go to the **Sun** directional light and select **Cast Ray Traced Shadows**.
+Switch between **Use Project Settings** and **Enabled**.
+YOu can see there is some noise in the ray traced shadows by they are a bit more detailed and subtle.

 https://user-images.githubusercontent.com/5504953/188353653-4173684f-bd9a-4381-8c49-209331c0ace1.mp4